-Such a big dip in colony collapse is good, but the effects of CCD have always varied from year to year, so the broader significance of this shift remains hazy.
-Plus, as Bloomberg News reports, the drop in CCD is at least partly due to beekeepers' practice of splitting hives.
+The effects of CCD have always varied from year to year — including a dramatic improvement in 2017 — so the broader significance of this shift remains hazy.
+Plus, drops in CCD are at least partly due to beekeepers' practice of splitting hives.
 This is a normal practice that mimics how a hive naturally creates new colonies, but it also weakens the original hive in the short-term, and may not be sustainable over time unless life starts getting easier for bees in general.

 Mite and main

 A varroa mite on a honeybee host, captured by a scanning electron microscope.
-(Photo: Wikimedia Commons)
+(Photo: USDA [public domain]/Wikimedia Commons)

 Varroa mites are native to Asia, and were first found on U.S. soil in 1987.
-Aside from killing bees directly, the parasites have a mosquito-like knack for spreading infectious diseases through a hive.
-They were the No. 1 stressor in 2016 for all beekeeping operations with at least five colonies, according to the USDA, and were reported in 42 percent of U.S. commercial colonies between April and June of this year.
-That's down from 53 percent during the same period in 2016, but it's not low enough to reassure bee experts like May Berenbaum, head of the entomology department at University of Illinois Urbana-Champaign.
+Aside from killing bees directly, the parasitic mites have a mosquito-like knack for spreading infectious diseases through a hive.
+The USDA lists them as the No. 1 stressor for all beekeeping operations with at least five colonies, and they were reported in 45% of U.S. commercial colonies between January and March of 2019.
+That's up from 40% during the same period in 2018, and while it's lower than some recent counts, the rate fluctuates during the year, sometimes rising above 50%.
+That alarms many bee experts like May Berenbaum, head of the entomology department at University of Illinois Urbana-Champaign.

-"[I]t's staggering that half of America's bees have mites," Berenbaum tells Bloomberg.
+"[I]t's staggering that half of America's bees have mites," Berenbaum told Bloomberg News in 2017.
 "Colony collapse disorder has been vastly overshadowed by diseases, recognizable parasites and diagnosable physiological problems."

 Research suggests residue from the pesticide imidacloprid can be high in pollen and nectar of citrus plants, like this lemon tree.
 (Photo: Larisa Blinova/Shutterstock)

 Varroa mites are still just one of many problems facing U.S. honeybees.
-While they plagued 42 percent of colonies in the second quarter of 2017, about 12 percent of all colonies were stressed by other parasites, like tracheal mites, hive beetles and wax moths.
-Four percent were stressed by diseases like deformed wing virus, while more than 6 percent battled problems like bad weather and insufficient foraging.
-Pesticides, meanwhile, reportedly stressed 13 percent of honeybee colonies from April to June.
+While they plagued 45% of colonies in the first quarter of 2019, for example, about 15% of all colonies were stressed by other parasites, like tracheal mites, hive beetles and wax moths.
+Roughly 7% were stressed by diseases like deformed wing virus, while more than 9% battled problems like bad weather and insufficient foraging.
+Pesticides, meanwhile, reportedly stressed 13% of honeybee colonies during the same period.

 Insecticides are widely sprayed to thwart crop pests, but research has shown broad-spectrum toxins can endanger foraging bees, too — particularly a class known as neonicotinoids.
 And once a colony loses enough adult bees, it can suffer a downward spiral caused by young bees trying to pick up the slack before they're ready, essentially growing up too fast.